K12 Department of Education - Do It Yourself

 Most famous college dropout billionaires

-versions of schools, in the form of summer camps, workshops, clubs, and Web sites.
-Tinkering
+, in the form of summer camps, workshops, clubs, and Web sites.

-Competitions like FIRST Robotics (founded by Segway inventor Dean Kamen) bring children and engineers
+like FIRST Robotics (founded by Segway inventor Dean Kamen) bring

-schools no longer focus on them.
-As our public educational institutions continue down this grim road,
+focus on them.
+As our public educational institutions continue down

 Robot Teachers: A new research effort outlines new ways in which humanoids could actually be used to instruct our little ones.
 At the core of the project is imitation; humans, especially young ones, learn a multitude of mannerisms and such by simply watching others.
 Thus, it stands to reason that robots are "well-suited to imitate us, learn from us, socialize with us and eventually teach us."
 Already, these social bots are being used on an experimental basis to teach various skills to preschool children, "including the names of colors, new vocabulary words and simple songs."
 Just think -- in 2071, those harmless lessons will morph into studies of subterfuge, insurrection and rapacity.